-Parents challenge the learners to form the following shapes using their bodies:
+• Parents challenge the learners to form the following shapes using their bodies:

+In how many ways can you form a square using your body? (hint: using your chest and arms, or a small square using your fingers,)

+In how many ways can you form a rectangle using your body?
+In how many ways can you form a circle using your body? (using your arms, or using your fingers)

+Using your body parts against a wall or the ground, form the following triangles

+Right (for example one leg vertical, one stretched sideways) Isosceles (for example stand straight and slight open your legs)

+Equilateral (for example use your cubits and the side of a table)

+(Optional) Obtuse (having an angle that is larger than 90 degrees)

-In how many ways you can form a square using your body? (hint: using your chest and arms, or a small square using your fingers,) In how many ways you can form a rectangle using your body?
-In how many ways you can form a circle using your body? (using your arms, or using your fingers) Using your body parts against a wall or the ground, form the following triangles Right: one leg vertical, one stretched sideways Isosceles: stand straight and slight open your legs Equilateral: use your cubits and the side of a table What is the height of the room in Fathoms?
-You can estimate that in the toilet or kitchen where you have tiles on the wall.
-Measure your height in tiles, then count how many tiles are there from floor to ceiling.
+- What is the height of the room in Fathoms? - You can estimate that in the toilet or kitchen where you have tiles on the wall (if they are tiled, if it is not tiled, measure the height up to the point where you can reach). - Measure your height in tiles, then count how many tiles are there from floor to ceiling (if they are tiled, if it is not tiled, measure the height up to the point where you can reach).
 How many of your heights can fit on top of each other from floor to ceiling?

-Use your foot to measure the room length.
-Repeat by asking your father to measure the same room length using his foot.
-How different are the 2 measurements?
-Reflection: Why do you think people came up with standards units of measurement?
-Supervisor must reinforce that the need for standard units is important because people of different heights would have different measurements of the same object.
+- Use your foot to measure the room's length. - Repeat by asking your parent or older sibling to measure the same room length using his foot.
+How different are the 2 measurements? - Reflection: Why do you think people came up with standards units of measurement? - Supervisor must reinforce that the need for standard units is important because people of different heights would have different measurements of the same object. - You can share some examples of standard units of measurement for length that are applicable to your context - meters, kilometers, miles, yards, acres, etc

-DAY 3
+Day 3